esa/SpOC2/Wormhole Transportation Network/wormhole_description.md

 Of course, there is one important detail that we saved for last: although the ships are designed to withstand the stress of traversing a wormhole, they still suffer minor damage each time they dip below the event horizon.
 To guarantee the structural integrity of the ships, you must make sure that each ship navigates to the destination within a certain number of hyperspace jumps.

 Help find a feasible way through the wormhole network and save our intrepid adventurers from a fate of being forever lost in the mists of time!
+### N.B.
+In addition, diving under the event horizon of a black hole perturbs the space-time continuum, and therefore **all wormholes** connected to that black hole incur a multiplicative increase in temporal variance.
+In practical terms, this means that subsequent revisits to a black hole with any ship will result in an exponentially larger cost.

 ### Data